WeblateOrg/weblate/docs/faq.rst

 translating:

-- You can use import functionality to load compendium as translations, suggestions or fuzzy translations.
+- You can use import functionality to load compendium as translations, suggestions or translations needing review.
 This is best approach for one time translation using compedium or similar translation database.
 - You can setup :ref:`tmserver` with all databases you have and let Weblate use it.
 This is good for case when you want to use it for several times during